FUNDAMENTALS OF SENATE COMMITTEES

 Quorum

-A quorum is the minimum number of senators needed to transact business.
-In most cases, quorum is four members.[123]
+A quorum is the minimum number of senators needed to conduct business.
+In most cases, quorum is four members.[125]
 A committee may sit, hear witnesses and permit the publishing of evidence when it does not have quorum, but only if this was authorized by the committee when quorum was present.
-A committee cannot make any decision without quorum.[124]
-In practice, blanket permission to hold meetings when a quorum is absent is normally granted to the chair at the committee’s organization meeting, usually requiring that at least one member from both the government and opposition be present.
+A committee cannot make any decision without quorum.[126]
+In practice, blanket permission to hold meetings when a quorum is absent could be granted to the chair at the committee’s organization meeting.
+It is not uncommon for a committee to adopt certain requirements for such meetings (for example, that senators representing more than one recognized party or recognized parliamentary group be present).

 The Rules do not set the quorums of the joint committees.
 Instead, such a committee reports to the two houses recommending what its quorum should be.
 This quorum takes effect once the relevant report has been adopted by both houses.
 Until that time, a joint committee must have a majority of its members from each house in order to conduct business.[127]